For more information about the concert,

 please visit the official website

-Ohtani is a recipient of the Agency for Cultural Affairs’ “Art Festival Award.”
-She is a professor at Tokyo College of Music and a visiting professor at Tokyo University of the Arts.
-She also serves as Chair of the Nerima Cultural Promotion Association, Cultural Ambassador of Kawasaki City, Kochi Prefecture Tourism Special Envoy, and Chair of the Japan Symphony Foundation.
+Yasuko Ohtani is a recipient of the Agency for Cultural Affairs’ “Art Festival Award.”
+She is a professor at Tokyo College of Music and a former visiting professor at Tokyo University of the Arts, as well as a distinguished professor at Tokyo University of the Arts Junior Academy.
+She also serves as Chair of the Nerima Cultural Promotion Association, Cultural Ambassador of Kawasaki City, Kochi Prefecture Tourism Special Envoy, and Chair of the Japan Symphony Foundation and the Japan Federation of Musicians.

 Yasuko Ohtani plays a 1708 Pietro Guarneri violin.